mika-sims/Five-Elements-Game/README.md

 I used GitHub pages for the deployment of the project.
 To deploy a GitHub page, see the [GitHub deployment](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) documentation.

+- ## Fork GitHub repo

+To fork a GitHub repo, see the [Fork a GitHub repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) documentation.

 <details>
 <summary>See screenshots of GitHub repo cloning</summary>
 <img src="assets/github_documentation/clone_repo_01.png" width="300"><br>